alangibson27/plus-f/site/content/blog/optimisation.md

 The mistake I made is one which has been known for a long time, and which [Knuth](https://shreevatsa.wordpress.com/2008/05/16/premature-optimization-is-the-root-of-all-evil/) popularised with his statement *premature optimisation is the root of all evil*.
-Software may have moved on in many ways since he said that in 1974, but to me the problem of premature optimisation is more human than technological, and I'd be suprised if we were that much less susceptible to it now than we were then.
+Software may have moved on in many ways since he said that in 1974, but to me the problem of premature optimisation is more human than technological, and I'd be surprised if we were that much less susceptible to it now than we were then.
 In my case, with no evidence to support me, I assumed that certain operations were going to be costly, and wrote bad code based on that faulty assumption.